syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 ## Troubleshooting

-<th style="font-size:14px"><b>Annotations are sometimes missing in the acrobat and the other Pdf Viewer applications.
+<th style="font-size:14px"><b>Annotations are sometimes missing in the acrobat and the other PDF Viewer applications.
 </b></th>

 <table>